MERINDAH-GUNYA

 Bayley Mifsud

 My name is Bayley Mifsud and I am a proud Peek Whurrong woman of the Maar nation, from south West Victoria (Warrnambool).
-My Aboriginal name is Merindah-Gunya which means ‘Beautiful Spirit’ in Peek Whurrong language, chosen by my parents and Elders.
+My Aboriginal name is Merindah-Gunya which means ‘Beautiful Spirit’ in Peek Whurrong language, chosen by my Elders and parents.
 I got my Aboriginal name at the age of 16, when I went through my naming ceremony.

 I was born in Warrnambool and began doing Aboriginal art at a very young age.
 I was first introduced to the traditional symbols when I was 5 years old, when we were doing our families possum skin cloak at the Brambuk Aboriginal Cultural Centre in the Grampians.
 My family would often go there on